aodongli/zero-shot-ad-via-batch-norm/README.md

 Package requirements are listed in each folder's `requirements.txt`.
 Run `pip install -r requireme.txt` to install all packages.

-## Quick Introduction
+## Brief Introduction
-Our proposed zero-shot anomaly detection method is a simple but effective framework.
-One only needs to ensure i) the model is for batch-level prediction and ii) the batch norm layers are kept in the training mode even at inference time.
-See the comparisons against the stationary anomaly detection framework below.
+We introduce a straightforward yet powerful approach to zero-shot anomaly detection.
+This method requires minimal configurations: 1) ensure that the deep model is set for batch-level prediction and 2) maintain all batch normalization layers in the training mode during inference.
+Below, you'll find a step-by-step comparison with the traditional *stationary* anomaly detection framework.
+Key configurations are color-highlighted for clarity.

 <img title="" src="./acr-diff.png" alt="acr" data-align="inline">